 Pandora uses blue to demonstrate creativity to users.
 Their homepage features a slight blue gradience, which is a nice way to add interest to a page that is predominantly one color.

-Even though when we were younger, we were told blue is for boys and pink is for girls, blue is actually gender neutral; blue is meant for both men and women, just like Pandora.
+Even though when we were younger, we were told blue is for boys and pink is for girls, blue is actually gender neutral.
+It's meant for both men and women, just like Pandora.

 Other Popular Social Sites That Use Blue

-Hex: #35465d RGB: 0, 119, 181 Hex: #007bb5 RGB: 26, 183, 234
+RGB: 0, 119, 181

 How to Use Blue as a Marketing Tool

 As a marketing tool, blue follows a pattern designed to attract customers.
 This pattern can be traced in three steps: